Roxxust/recipe-book/README.md

-# recipe-book
+###  recipe-book
-an html recipe book with images, adding/editing recipes, search, tags, favorites, indexedDB for increased recipe capacity, saving/exporting them locally, includes a timer. compatible with pc and mobile. <br/>
+an html recipe book with images, adding/editing recipes, search, tags, favorites, description(that scrolls), indexedDB for increased recipe capacity, saving/exporting them locally, includes a timer. compatible with pc and mobile. <br/>
-how to use:<br/>
+#### how to use:
 download recipe-book.html<br/>
 open in browser<br/>
 edit/add new recipes as you desire<br/>